Countries and regions

 The trade pillar of the Association Agreement has been provisionally applied since 1st August 2013 with Honduras, Nicaragua and Panama, since 1st October 2013 with Costa Rica and El Salvador, and since 1 December with Guatemala.

-Two major external challenges have negatively impacted EU imports from Central America:
+Two major external challenges have negatively impacted EU imports from Central America (which decreased by 5.2% in 2014):

 - The coffee rust epidemic (so-called “roya” in Spanish) has limited the production capacity of Central Ameirca.EU imports of Central American Coffee dopped from EUR 1.1 billion in 2012 to EUR 0.7 billion in 2014.